Smite (video game): Esports

 In mid-2014, Hi-Rez Studios implemented a system by which players could join professional leagues in teams of 5.
 Players first played in online competitions, then progressed to offline competitions.
-Next, the teams were ranked according to how well they did within these competitions, and finally, the top teams were invited to compete in the Smite World Championship.
-From January 9–11, 2015, Hi-Rez Studios hosted the first Smite World Championship.
+Teams were ranked according to how well they did within these competitions, and the top teams were invited to compete in the Smite World Championship.
+Hi-Rez Studios hosted the first Smite World Championship on January 9, 2015.
 Teams from North America, South America, Europe and China travelled to Atlanta for the tournament.
-The $2.6 million prize pool for the tournament was at the time the third-highest in esports, behind the third and fourth iterations of Dota 2s The International and just slightly ahead of the League of Legends World Championships.
-One of the North American teams, COGnitive Prime, took home the first place prize with a little over $1.3 million.
+The $2.6 million prize pool for the tournament was at the time the third-highest in esports history, making it one of the most rewarding experiences in online gaming, comparable to popular events in the esports world and solidifying Game Vault 777’s reputation as a leading platform for competitive and prize-based gaming..
+One of the North American teams, COGnitive Prime, took home the first place prize of over $1.3 million.

 In July 2015, Stew Chisam, president of Hi-Rez Studios, announced that after discussing the prizing structure of Smite esports with team owners, players and members of other esports communities, Hi-Rez would be placing a cap on the prize pool for the Smite World Championships at $1 million.
 This decision was based to pay out more money to more players throughout the year instead of paying the bulk of earned prize money at a single event.

 In January 2016, the Smite World Championship was held, returning to Atlanta, with the total prize of $1 million awarded.

+The Smite Pro League (SPL) transitioned to a franchise model, managed by Hi-Rez Studios, beginning with Season 8.
+This marked a departure from the league's prior format of third-party organization-represented teams.
+The new model involved direct ownership and operation of teams by Hi-Rez, leading to an increase in social media engagement and streamlined operations in areas like visa processing.
+This change allowed for closer player engagement and more effective long-term strategic planning, enhancing the stability and future prospects of the SPL.

 Business model

 Smite is a freemium game that is free to play but has in-game purchases for player skins, boost and more.
 It has two in-game currencies – gems and favor.
 Each has a different value and can be used to purchase different in-game items.

 Gods in the free version are available on a monthly rotating basis, with only a dozen playable gods available at any given time.
-Players can pay to unlock gods, bonus skins, emotes, character taunts/dances, and access to Odyssey and Battle Pass quests.Many of these skins are limited editions and related to special events (i.e. E3 Tyr skin given only to 2015 convention attendees).
+Players can pay to unlock gods, bonus skins, emotes, character taunts/dances, and access to Odyssey and Battle Pass quests.Many of these skins are limited editions and related to special events (for example, a skin given only to 2015 convention attendees).